 But don’t sweat it.

 I understand.
 It isn’t for the faint of heart.
 It’s for people with spunk.
 If that’s you, carry on reading.

 Before you buy a yoga paddle board, here’s the deal

-Buying a paddle for for yoga is basically the best choice you’ll ever make.
+Buying a paddle board for yoga is basically the best choice you’ll ever make.

-Paddle board yoga is basically the best thing to happen to yoga since Patanjali wrote the yoga sutra.
+Paddle board yoga is basically the best thing to happen since Patanjali wrote the sutra.